Many seabird species depend on forage fish like sardines and Pacific Saury for food.

 Audubon’s Work to Protect Forage Fish and Ways to Help

 The Audubon Society of Portland’s work to protect forage fish for seabirds is split between efforts to continue improving the management of forage fish in federal waters – an issue where we need your help – and pushing for Oregon to adopt a forage fish management plan.
-Take action to protect forage fish in federal waters, and learn more about forage fish in Oregon’s nearshore waters.
+See our recent successes in our efforts to protect forage fish in federal waters, and learn more about forage fish in Oregon’s nearshore waters.

 Management of fisheries is broken down by state and federal jurisdictions.
 State waters extend 3 nautical miles from shore while federal waters extend from 3 to 200 nautical miles.
 The Oregon Department of Fish and Wildlife manages fisheries in nearshore state waters while the Pacific Fishery Management Council is the key coordinating entity that regulates federal water fisheries.
 The Council, with input from the conservation community, has made good progress in increasing forage fish protections, but there is currently no management plan for forage fish in Oregon’s nearshore waters.

 For more information about the role of forage fish in the marine food web, view our forage fish FAQs, read a summary of a report from the Lenfest Forage Fish Task Force, and watch the following video from PEW Charitable Trusts and This American Land.